KDE/documentation-develop-kde-org/content/docs/getting-started/kirigami/components-drawers/index.md

 Headers can be used to place sticky components at the top of your global drawer.
 Header components will stay in place even if your global drawer contains nested Kirigami actions that replace the current layer on the global drawer.

-Your chosen header component can be set with the global drawer's `header` property, and it will replace the global drawer's title.
-This is useful to add a `Kirigami.SearchField`, for example:
+Your chosen header component can be set with the global drawer's [header](https://api.kde.org/qml-org-kde-kirigami-globaldrawer.html#header-prop) property, and it will replace the global drawer's title.
+This is useful to add a [Kirigami.SearchField](https://api.kde.org/qml-org-kde-kirigami-searchfield.html), for example:

 {{< sections >}}